tembo-io/website/docs/tembo-cloud/application-services/REST-API.md

 PostgREST comes pre-configured to run in Tembo Cloud.
 However, you can optionally configure PostgREST by setting any of the [environment variables configurations](https://postgrest.org/en/stable/references/configuration.html?highlight=environment%20variables#environment-variables) supported by PostgREST.

-Patch your existing Tembo instance to enable PostgREST.
+Patch your existing Tembo instance using the [Tembo Cloud Platform API](https://tembo.io/docs/tembo-cloud/openapi) to enable PostgREST.
 We'll set the the configurations to `None` so that the defaults are assigned.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';